GR8COX/Stocks/Readme.md

 TODO Using checks decide whether target is viable option

 # Output
-TODO Write out Buy and Sell lists to csv file or text file TODO Graph Volume, Volume Variance and Dollar Price Change (For wave pattern and strength)
+TODO Graph Volume, Volume Variance and Dollar Price Change (For wave pattern and strength)